-An optician in Colorado can have many different responsibilities on the job, depending on coloradowhat type of business they work in.
+An optician in Colorado can have many different responsibilities on the job, depending on what type of business they work in.
 Generally speaking, their duties are related to the fitting and dispensing of glasses and contact lenses, including frames, spectacle lenses, and contacts.
 They interact with clients (or patients) on a regular basis, offering education to help them decide what is best for their vision needs.
 The optician is the one responsible for creating the perfect glasses or choosing the perfect contacts for the client.

 Typically, the path to becoming an optician involves an apprenticeship, or on-the-job training experience.
 Some states and/or employers will have requirements for training hours or length of time.
 Others may not.
 There is also the option for formal education in the optician career role, but that is not always required.
 Once someone is trained and educated, they can take the available exams to become licensed as a dispensing optician.
 This will allow them to work with doctors’ offices, vision stores and retail outlets, department stores, private optical practices, and more.